mdn/content/files/en-us/web/css/_colon_fullscreen/index.md

 {{CSSRef}}

-The **`:fullscreen`** [CSS](/en-US/docs/Web/CSS) [pseudo-class](/en-US/docs/Web/CSS/Pseudo-classes) matches every element which is currently in fullscreen mode.
+The **`:fullscreen`** [CSS](/en-US/docs/Web/CSS) [pseudo-class](/en-US/docs/Web/CSS/Pseudo-classes) matches every element that is currently in fullscreen mode.
 If multiple elements have been put into fullscreen mode, this selects them all.

 ## Syntax